emericg/OffloadBuddy/README.md

 #### Dependencies

-You will need a C++17 compiler and Qt 6.5+ with the following 'additional librairies':
+You will need a C++17 compiler and Qt 6.8+ with the following 'additional librairies':
 - Qt Multimedia
 - Qt Positioning
 - Qt Location
 - Qt Charts

-On Windows, the contribs builds fine with MSVC 2019 and 2022.
+On Windows, the contribs builds fine with MSVC 2022.
-On macOS you will need Xcode 13+.
+On macOS you will need Xcode 15+.

 OffloadBuddy dependencies:
-- Qt (6.5+)
+- Qt (6.8+)
 - pkg-config (linux / macOS without contribs)

 Optional dependencies:
 - libusb and libmtp
 - libexif
-- ffmpeg (4+)
+- ffmpeg (5+)
 - MiniVideo (0.15+)

 Build dependencies: